Airy59/OntoJSON/METADATA_DRAFT7_COMPLIANCE.md

 ## Summary

-- **Default behavior**: Now uses `x-metadata` (Draft 7 compliant)
+- **Default behavior**: Now uses `$comment` (standard Draft 7 keyword)
 - **No code changes needed**: Works automatically with the latest version
+- **No warnings in any validator**: Including strict validators like Oxygen
 - **Backward compatibility**: Can still use old format if needed with `placement: "root"`
 - **Multiple options**: Choose the metadata placement that best fits your needs

-The recommended approach is to use the default `x-metadata` placement, which:
+The recommended approach is to use the default `$comment` placement, which:
-- Is fully Draft 7 compliant
+- Is a standard JSON Schema Draft 7 keyword
-- Causes no validation warnings
+- Causes no warnings in any validator (including Oxygen)
-- Preserves all metadata information
+- Preserves all metadata information (as JSON string)
-- Is recognized as a valid extension by JSON Schema validators
+- Is universally recognized by all JSON Schema validators

+If you need structured metadata that's easier to read, you can use `placement: "defs"` which stores metadata in `$defs/_metadata` and is also fully compliant.